frankzl/deep-rap/README.md

 <hr>

 #### 07 - Building Embeddings <a name="06"></a>
+We train our own embedding on a collection of rap texts.
+For this we use the model word2vec to produce our very own embedding.

+Didn't work out that well though, since we did not have enough data.

 <hr>

 #### 08 - Glovely Embedded <a name="07"></a>

+Contains some minor corrections of the cleaned up text (repeated character problem).
+Using the Glove embedding, we can translate almost all of our used words into a feature space of 300 dimensions.

+A portion of the unknowns can be corrected using our **tools.spell_correction** module.
+This module was created after chapter [05](#05).

+The rest of the words that are still not recognized by Glove, are mapped to the mean of the embedding vectors.

 <hr>

 #### 09 - Glove Applied <a name="08"></a>